Zariyata2020/CalculatorApp/README.md

 # CalculatorApp
 A simple calculator for everyday use in pink.
-It does, addition, subtraction, multiplication and division.
+It does addition, subtraction, multiplication and division.
 Calculator App
 # Overview
 This is a simple web-based Calculator App built as a JavaScript mini-project using HTML, CSS, and JavaScript.
 The app performs basic arithmetic operations: addition, subtraction, multiplication, and division.